drupal-ukraine/advanced_forum/README.txt

    * Picture maximum dimensions: If you change this from the default 85x85, you will want to size it in either CSS or with imagecache to avoid breaking the forum layout.
 6. Statistics settings ( ?q=admin/reports/settings )
+   * Make sure the statistics module is enabled.
    * Enable access log: Enabled
    * Count content views: Enabled - Needed for topic views count.